bremaya/Free-Download-Manager-6-Standalone/README.md

 This is packed with Free Download Manager v6.16.1.4558 (1dc2b27) 32 and 64 bit.

+If there is an error with the integration extension of Free Download Manager (https://chrome.google.com/webstore/detail/free-download-manager/ahmpjcflkgiildlgicmcieglgoilbfdp), disable and reactivate the extension after opening the free download manager.

 Any problems mail to > bremaya@gmail.com

 By bremaya